-Laulu and his team both serve Pacific Aotearoa and lead the Ministry with their Pacific knowledge, expertise and connections.
+Tuaopepe and his team both serve Pacific Aotearoa and lead the Ministry with their Pacific knowledge, expertise and connections.

 Aiono Matthew Aileone is the Deputy Chief Executive Policy, Research and Evaluation, Languages and Housing at the Ministry for Pacific Peoples.
 He leads the teams responsible for developing key policies and research to take forward the Ministry’s Lalanga Fou vision.

 Aiono's role includes overseeing establishment of the cross agency Lalanga Fou DCE’s group and the Ministry’s business cases developed for the wellbeing budget.
 He recently finished a secondment as an Assistant Commissioner at Te Kawa Mataaho Public Service Commission.

 Aiono originally joined the Ministry in October 2018 from the senior leadership team at the Master Builders Association where he worked as a Policy and Advocacy Manager.
 Aiono enjoyed a 15-year career as a New Zealand diplomat, trade negotiator, policy officer and legal advisor at the Ministry of Foreign Affairs and Trade.
 Aiono was involved in Pacific trade and economic issues including the Pacific Closer Economic Relations (PACER) Plus.